 This is much better than the old waterfall method which goes like this:

 - The specification is approved by the customer

 - The development team is working to the specifications for some months (but can be from anywhere from 2 months to 2 years)

 - The Project Manager is ensuring the client is kept up-to-date (via ad hoc meetings)

 - The Account Manager sends invoices when milestones are met.

 Insist that your Scrum Master (aka Project Manager) maintains a strict project schedule.

-In Scrum projects, the role of a Project Manager is split into three roles: Scrum Master, Product Owner, and Team.
+For Scrum Projects: In Scrum projects, the role of a Project Manager is split into three roles: Scrum Master, Product Owner, and the team.
 Each role is essential.